 - History:

-- 1927 – The Times, 8 Feb 1927: “Manchester Academy of Fine Arts.
-68th Annual Exhibition … a portrait study by Miss Isabel S. Dacre of “Italian Women in Church” …“.
+- 1927 – “Manchester Academy of Fine Arts.
+68th Annual Exhibition … a portrait study by Miss Isabel S. Dacre of “Italian Women in Church” …” (The Times, 8 Feb 1927).

-- 1927 – “Gift from Francis Dodd [to Manchester Art Gallery]” (artuk.org); “PRESENTED BY A GROUP OF SUBSCRIBERS TO THE CORPORATION OF MANCHESTER 1927” (plaque on frame); “presented to the gallery by a group of subscribers in the spring of this year” (Manchester Guardian, 30 Dec 1927, p.
-11).
+- 1927 – “Gift from Francis Dodd [to Manchester Art Gallery]” (artuk.org); “PRESENTED BY A GROUP OF SUBSCRIBERS TO THE CORPORATION OF MANCHESTER 1927” (plaque on frame).

 - Location: Manchester Art Gallery.